North American T-2 Buckeye: Operational history

-The first T2J-1 flew on 31 January 1958, and the type entered service with Basic Training Group Seven, soon to become VT-7 at Naval Air Station Meridian in 1959.
+During 1959, the T-2 entered USN service with Basic Training Group Seven, later designated as VT-7, at Naval Air Station Meridian.
 A second training group, VT-9 formed at Meridian in 1961.

-The first version of the aircraft entered service in 1959 as the T2J-1.
-It was redesignated the T-2A in 1962 under the joint aircraft designation system.
-The aircraft was subsequently redesigned, and the single engine was replaced with two 3000 lbf Pratt & Whitney J60-P-6 turbojets in the T-2B.
-The T-2C was fitted with two 2950 lbf thrust General Electric J85-GE-4 turbojets.
+The first version of the aircraft entered service in 1959 as the T2J-1; three years later, it was redesignated as T-2A under the joint aircraft designation system.
+During the 1960s, the aircraft was redesigned into the T-2B, the most substantial change being the replacement of the original single engine configuration for a pair of Pratt & Whitney J60-P-6 turbojets, capable of producing up to 3000 lbf.
+The next major revision, the T-2C, was powered by two General Electric J85-GE-4 turbojets, producing 2950 lbf.
 The T-2D and T-2E were export versions for the Venezuelan Air Force and Hellenic Air Force, respectively.

 The T-2 Buckeye (along with the TF-9J Cougar) replaced the T2V-1/T-1A SeaStar, though the T-1 continued in some uses into the 1970s.